MikePohatu/Birdsnest-Explorer/documentation/console/plugins/README.md

 Secondly, the visualizer advanced search function provides the Cypher query when you click the **Share** button.
 If you have a search you want to run regularly you can take the query from the search as your starting point.
 The report view also provides a **Show Query** option in the menu.

 Once an initial query is created, it is worth testing the query in the neo4j web console.
-On the BirdsNest server, this will be available at http://localhost:7474
+On the Birdsnest Explorer server, this will be available at http://localhost:7474

 #### Returned data
 One thing worth noting when working with a query is the uniqueness of the data returned.
 For example lets look at the query below which forms the basis of the **AD Deep Paths** report.
 For reference _p_ stands for _path_, _n_ stands for _node_.